AnaSarivan/JS-Snow/README.md

 # Snow Animation Project - JS-Snow

 This project creates a delightful snow effect using JavaScript.
-It brings falling snowflakes to your web page, perfect for adding a winter or holiday spirit touch.
+It brings falling snowflakes to the web page, perfect for adding a winter or holiday spirit touch.

 **What It Does**